edespino/cloudberry-site/docs/sql-stmts/truncate.md

 Empties a table or set of tables of all rows.

 :::info
-Cloudberry Database does not enforce referential integrity syntax (foreign key constraints). `TRUNCATE` truncates a table that is referenced in a foreign key constraint even if the `CASCADE` option is omitted.
+Apache Cloudberry does not enforce referential integrity syntax (foreign key constraints). `TRUNCATE` truncates a table that is referenced in a foreign key constraint even if the `CASCADE` option is omitted.
 :::

 ## Synopsis